 Online Therapy + Coaching For New Yorkers :: How To Find The Right Therapist For You

-Not sure how to find an online therapist in New York City?
-It can be downright overwhelming with so many experts and options.
+It can be downright overwhelming sifting through professional therapy profiles on Psychology Today—there are so many experts and options to choose from.
 I'm a New Yorker, and I get it!
-You’re busy, you travel frequently, or perhaps, you and your partner are rarely in the same room.
-It’s a barrier to treatment to feel as if you can’t commit to regular psychotherapy session times.
-Just when you get some momentum, you have deadlines or you have to travel, and then you’re embarrassed to reach out to the therapist to continue, so you begin a new therapist search.
+You’re very busy with work, social and home life.
+You travel frequently with demands and a schedule that makes it challenging to schedule regular therapy appointments in an office.
+You and your partner have schedules with moving parts—you’re rarely even in the same room together.
+Busy New Yorkers frequently begin therapy but then discontinue because of multiple cancellations and appointment change requests.
+It becomes a barrier to treatment to feel as if you can’t commit to regular psychotherapy session times.
+Just when you get some momentum, you have deadlines or you have to travel, and then you’re embarrassed to reach out to the therapist to reengage, so you begin a new therapist search.
+Clients with high visibility or high-profile individuals needing therapy that provides more privacy, discretion and anonymity, do not want to risk being seen entering a therapy suite or sitting in a waiting room.

 It can also be challenging to find a good therapist in New York.
-You also need the right situation for you to begin the process of opening up to a stranger and discussing concerns such as anxiety, depression, a crisis, feeling “stuck” or relationship challenges that many busy, professional New Yorkers struggle with.
-What follows is some helpful information to guide you in the process of finding a therapist who works online, doing virtual therapy, otherwise known as Teletherapy or Telehealth.
+And, even more of a challenge to finally find a “good fit” for you.
+It’s an investment of time and money, as well as emotional energy to begin the process of opening up to a stranger and discussing concerns such as anxiety, depression, traumatic memories, a crisis, feeling “stuck” or relationship challenges.
+New Yorkers often feel that their lives look great on the outside, but privately they struggle with stress, acting out or isolation and loneliness.
+These are but a few of the concerns that many busy, professional New Yorkers struggle with.
+What follows are some helpful tips to guide you in the process of finding a therapist who works online, doing virtual therapy, otherwise known as teletherapy, telemedicine, telehealth, video chat, to name but a few terms.

-Some find professional websites such as Psychology Today or GoodTherapy.com helpful.
-You can scroll through and match your needs and goals with therapists who have the skills or experience to help you, examples may be anxiety or mild depression, feeling “stuck” or needing support for a crisis or relationship problem.
+Some individuals searching for an online therapist find professional websites such as Psychology Today to be helpful.
+You can scroll through and match your needs and goals with therapists who have the skills or experience to help you, examples may be loss, transitions, career problems or chronic sadness.
 Reviews on Google or other sites such as HealthGrades.com can be unreliable for all sorts of reasons.
-Some therapists offer consultations to better understand their style and whether it’s a good fit for you.
+Some therapists offer consultations to better understand their style and whether you are a good fit to work together.

 How does finding an online therapist work?
 Ask a potential therapist if they are able to accommodate your needs.
-I am delighted to meet with my clients in-person or via Skype, FaceTime or a HIPPA-compliant platform such as Simple Practice for video and/or telephone sessions.
-Working with busy New Yorkers, sometimes this option is necessary when work/life demands are great, or you are ill, moving or out of town and cannot meet in-person.
+I am delighted to meet with my clients in-person or via Skype, FaceTime or a HIPPA-compliant telemedicine platform such as Simple Practice or DoxyMe for video conferencing.
+To work remotely, you need a reliable wifi connection, privacy and a computer, iPad, tablet or smartphone, and many platforms work on PC’s and Apple computers using Safari, Chrome and Firefox or other browsers.
+With a New York lifestyle, sometimes this option is necessary when work/life demands are great, or you are ill, moving or out of town and cannot meet in-person.
+There are many platforms available now such as Talkspace, Betterhelp, Breakthrough and 7Cups as options, all different, with pros and cons.
+These are great places to find therapists who are just beginning to practice therapy, offer lower fees, and are in-network insurance providers.

-Who benefits from private coaching or therapy sessions with Skype?
+Who benefits from private thera-coaching or online therapy?

 Busy professionals who can’t meet in-person